Sara-Tucker/c-sharp-notes/unity-notes.md

 **Component:**
 Components are classes.
-The base class for everything attached to GameObjects & ScriptableObjects.
+The base class for everything attached to GameObjects.

 <br>